Interview Questions, Tips and Tactics

 a) Is there room for advancement?

-b) Will I be required to work overtime?
+b) Will I be required to work beyond my scheduled hours?

 d) Where do you see the company in the next five (5) years? ten (10) years?